bollu/ppsspp-help/input/index.md

 * __Saint Seiya Omega__ It fixes invisible characters.

 __Texture Coord Speedhack__

-Enabling this greatly improves performance as it pre-scales the texture coordinates instead of doing it in real time, But can cause severe graphical glitches.
+Enabling this greatly improves performance as it pre-scales the texture coordinates instead of doing it in real time, but can cause severe graphical glitches.
 Please do not report bugs on forums with this option enabled.

 #### Overlay Information ####